 Welker says their goal “was always more than just supporting as many women as possible with scholarships.
 We also wanted to support them at a higher level.
 That’s why I’m excited about the upcoming Women’s Summit at Fordham, which I think will transcend schools, ages, and industries.”

-Welker and her fellow Marymount Alumnae Association board members are helping plan Fordham’s inaugural Women’s Summit, which will take place on the Lincoln Center campus on April 12.
+Welker and her fellow Marymount Alumnae Association board members are helping plan Fordham’s inaugural Women’s Summit, expected to take place on the Lincoln Center campus this year.
 Beyond focusing on networking and philanthropy, the event organizers hope to encourage attendees to come together to create positive change—at Fordham and beyond.